 1. Active Listening

 If you have ever dialed customer care, you know how frustrating it is to wait for a resolution even after describing the problem in detail.
-In client facing roles such as customer service and consulting, a candidate can’t survive without empathy.
-And empathy means feeling the gravity of problem as your customer does and not only saying, “I understand your concern.”
+In a client facing roles such as customer service and consulting, a candidate can’t survive without empathy.
+And empathy means feeling the gravity of the problem as your customer does and not only saying, “I understand your concern.”
 When hiring for roles where a candidate has to handle a lot of agitated customers, having empathy is going to be the armor.
-Even if it’s not a client facing role, effective collaboration at workplace also requires a great deal of empathy.
-It’s essential to step into the other person's’ shoes and understand what challenges they face and what all keeps them from achieving their potential, if you are to genuinely help them.
-Ryan Coll, Founder at TidyCasa suggests a surefire question to spot an empathetic candidate.
+Even if it’s not a client facing role, effective collaboration at the workplace also requires a great deal of empathy.
+It’s essential to step into the other person's’ shoes and understand what challenges they face and what all keeps them from achieving their potential if you are to help them genuinely.
+Ryan Coll, Founder at TidyCasa, suggests a surefire question to spot an empathetic candidate.
 Here it is: